Anton-Karpena/countdown_clock/README.md

 Countdown Clock

-Pick a calendar date and start the timer, that'll show how long do you need to wait
+Pick a calendar date and start the timer.
+Timer doesn't accept dates from the past.

 - [Demo link](https://Anton-Karpena.github.io/countdown_clock/)